1. Apply online for the FSA ID username & password at https://studentaid.gov/fsa-id/create-account/launch

 2. File the Free Application for Federal Student Aid (FAFSA).

-The FAFSA application will be available in December 2023.
-Once available, file online at www.fafsa.ed.gov using your FSA ID.
-Your FAFSA is required to be on file before any financial aid can be finalized.
+The FAFSA application for 2024-2025 is available.
+To complete the FAFSA, please visit https://studentaid.gov/h/apply-for-aid/fafsa.
+Your FAFSA is required to be on file before any financial aid can be determined.
 GACTC’s School Code is 015272.

 3. Complete the Federal Direct Student Entrance Counseling.